By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 you can think of execution contexts as thread pools.

-They are essential for the future
+They are essential for the future method because

 they handle how and when the asynchronous computation is executed.

-You can define your own execution contexts and use them with future
+You can define your own execution contexts and use them with future,

 but for now it is sufficient to know that